jlmaccal/vimrc/commands.md

 ## Tagbar

 Press ,tt to open tagbar.
 This will produce a list of all symbols in the current source file.
-Select a symbol and press o or <enter> to jump to that location.
+Select a symbol and press o or enter to jump to that location.
-Press <ctrl>-o and <ctrl>-i to navigate back and forth.
+Press ctrl-o and ctrl-i to navigate back and forth.
 Press q or ,tt to close the tagbar.